FirelyTeam/firely-docs-forge/features/ForgeOptions.rst

 -  **Resolve resources from subfolders**

    Indicates the default setting for whether or not subfolders should be included when searching for resources in your project folder.
-   You can always change the setting in the **Open FHIR Projet Folder** dialog.
+   You can always change the setting in the **Open FHIR Project Folder** dialog.

  .. image:: ../images/Settings_IncludeSubfolders.png
     :scale: 80%